Drug Addiction: Getting Help

 NHS

-If you need treatment for drug addiction, you're entitled to NHS care in the same way as anyone else who has a health problem.
-With the right help and support, it's possible for you to get drug free and stay that way.
+If you need help for a drug problem, you're entitled to treatment in the same way as anyone else who has a health problem.

 Where to get help for drugs

-Your GP is a good place to start.
-They can discuss your problems with you and get you into treatment.
+A GP may be a good place to start.
+They can discuss your problems with you and help get you into treatment.

 If you're having trouble finding the right sort of help, call the Frank drugs helpline on 0300 123 6600.
 They can talk you through all your options.

-As well as the NHS, there are charities and private drug and alcohol treatment organisations that can help you.
+Charities and the NHS provide most drug treatment, but there are also private drug and alcohol treatment organisations that can help you.

 Your first appointment